gkajitani/microarray-and-RNA-seq-enrichment/README.md

 # GEO Microarray and RNA-SEQ-Alingment, followed by differential expression and enrichment analysis
 Pipeline used for Kajitani et al., 2025, "Altered pathways in Cockayne syndrome: Involvement of MAPK, PI3K-Akt, extracellular matrix, inflammation, and neuronal signaling"

-Ths article analyzed transcriptome datasets generated using either microarrays or RNA-Seq.
+The article analyzed transcriptome datasets generated using either microarrays or RNA-Seq.
 Both types of data were obtained from Gene Expression Omnibus (GEO).
 Microarray data was processed using R, while RNA-Seq data was processed using a pipeline based on Hisat2 alignment followed by read mapping and counting through featureCounts.

 The RNA-Seq pipeline is used to obtain data from NCBI SRA (Sequence Read Archive), convert it to a .fastq format, remove adapter sequence and sequences with low quality scores.